-The qualifications and rights of the classes of membership shall be set forth in the Bylaws.
-The classes of membership shall be as follows:
+The Corporation shall be comprised of Probationary Groups and Certified Groups.
+The qualifications and rights of the classes of Groups and members shall be further set forth in the Bylaws.
+The classes of membership shall be determined by each Group of the Corporation and may include the following classes: